 The Muslim Student Association was founded to provide a forum for people interested in Islam and Islamic issues.
 Simultaneously, the Society is intended to create a conducive environment for all the Muslim students at Middlebury College to practice and maintain their religion.

 Contact Mariam Khan '16 and Hasher Nisar '16, Co-Presidents, firstname.lastname@example.org

 Newman Catholic Student Organization

 This Roman Catholic community on campus is involved in religious, social and volunteer activities.
 Newman sponsors a mass every Sunday evening in Mitchell Green Lounge.

-Prajna is an informal group that gathers once a week for guided meditation from teachers representing a variety of traditions.
+Prajna is an informal group that gathers on Monday evenings at Hathaway House for guided meditation from teachers representing a variety of traditions.
 Students who have meditation experience, as well as those who are just curious, are always welcome.

 Unitarian-Universalists of Middlebury

 Unitarian Universalism is a non-creedal, liberal religious tradition based on a celebration of religious pluralism and respecting these principles: the inherent worth and dignity of each person, justice and compassion in human relations, acceptance and affirmation of one another’s spiritual growth, a free search for truth and meaning, and respect for the interdependent web of all life.
 Middlebury College UU’s provides a place for connection and a forum for exploration of these principles by students, faculty and staff.
 Their meetings and events are open to all.

 Contact Tim Fraser '16, President, email@example.com